Authentic belly dance

 In 1984 Asia moved to San Francisco to pursue a solo career.
 For 14 years she performed up to seven nights a week in night clubs and restaurants, while continuing to teach workshops and seminars throughout the United States.

 In 1991 Asia formed Asassara a troupe which performed dances based on ancient cultures, rituals and mythology.

 In 1994 this group grew into Henna Tawi who performed for the San Francisco Film Festival, the San Francisco Opera Gala for Aida, the J. Paul Getty Passage to India party and many other San Francisco venues.

 In 1998 she moved to Ann Arbor Michigan and taught middle eastern dance at the Universtiy of Michigan.
 She moved back to California in 2000 and began teaching belly dance at the Downward Dog Yoga Studio and Ocean Yoga in Pacifica CA.

-In 2017, Asia moved to Stockton and will be teaching classes at Stockton Yoga and at the Arnold Rue Community Center.
+In 2017, Asia moved to Stockton and has been teaching classes at Stockton Yoga and at the Arnold Rue Community Center.
 Her Stockton based troupe, Chimera is now performing.